CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab08.md

     ![](../Images/l8t3p6(1).png)

-    > **Note:** You can use any date for this step, it doesn’t have to be the one shown in the example.
+    > **Note:** You can use any date for this step; it doesn’t have to be the one shown in the example.
 The agent will generate the expense claim file based on whatever date you provide.

 1. A Notepad window will open, displaying the expense claim details.